-If participants are hearing what sounds like two audio streams playing at the same time, this is because audio from your workstation's speakers (e.g. from Avid/Premiere/other media player) is bleeding back into the live Evercast room via the microphone you are using to communicate inside the live room.
-There are three primary ways to solve this issue:
+If you are hearing what sounds like two audio streams playing at the same time, it means audio from your workstation speakers (e.g. from Avid/Premiere/other media player) is bleeding back into the live Evercast room via the microphone you are using to communicate inside the live room.

 1. Use a push-to-talk microphone